SaraChri/masterthesis/README.md

 **masterthesis_308** is the final product.

-**Ribose_proteinscript** is the thesis script which has been transformd to PDF-file'
+**Ribose_proteinscript** is the thesis script which has been transformed to to word document. some changes has been done munally in word.

 **Table_workshop** as Rmarkdown, html and word file, contains shortcuts to all tables and figures without analysis.